Romanitho/Winget-AutoUpdate/README.md

 You can exclude apps from update job (for instance, apps you want to keep at a specific version or apps with built-in auto-update):
 Add (or remove) the apps' ID you want to disable autoupdate to 'excluded_apps.txt'.
 (File must be placed in WAU's installation folder, or re-run install.bat).
 - #### Or AllowList
-From 1.7.0 version, you can update only pre-selected apps.
+You can update only pre-selected apps.
 To do so, create an "included_apps.txt" with the apps' ID of the apps you want to auto-update and run the `Winget-AutoUpdate-Install.ps1` with `-UseWhiteList` parameter.
 Related post: https://github.com/Romanitho/Winget-AutoUpdate/issues/36

 > You can use WiGui to create these lists: https://github.com/Romanitho/Winget-Install-GUI

 ### Notification Level
-From version 1.9.0, you can choose which notification will be displayed: Full, Success only or none.
+You can choose which notification will be displayed: Full, Success only or none.
 Use `-NotificationLevel` parameter when you run `Winget-AutoUpdate-Install.ps1`.

 ### Notification language
 You can easily translate toast notifications by creating your locale xml config file (and share it with us :) ).

 ### When does the script run?
-From version 1.9.0 (on new installations) WAU runs everyday at 6AM.
+WAU runs everyday at 6AM.
 You can now configure the frequency with `-UpdatesInterval` option (Daily, BiDaily, Weekly, BiWeekly, Monthly or Never).
 You can also add `-UpdatesAtLogon` parameter to run at user logon (recommanded).

 ### Log location
 You can find logs in install location, in logs folder.<br>